luisfqv2194/GoRestAPIDemo/README.md

 1. Go must be installed.
 (Download [here](https://golang.org/))
 2. Postman must be installed.
 (Download [here](https://www.postman.com/downloads/))

+## Installation
+1. Clone this repo to a directory

 ## Introduction
 Please import the file GoRestAPIDemo.postman_collection.json into your Postman.